Enforce two-factor authentication

 • Push notification support introduced in GitLab 15.3.

 On self-managed GitLab, by default this feature is not available.
 To make it available, an administrator can enable the feature flag named two_factor_for_cli.
 On GitLab.com and GitLab Dedicated, this feature is not available.
-The feature is not ready for production use.
+This feature is not ready for production use.
 This feature flag also affects session duration for Git Operations when 2FA is enabled.

 You can enforce 2FA for Git over SSH operations.
 However, you should use ED25519_SK or ECDSA_SK SSH keys instead.
 2FA is enforced for Git operations only, and internal commands such as personal_access_token are excluded.